Deivu/Kongou/README.md

 > Clone, then Download this repo to a work directory of your choice.

-> Fill in the [Configuration Files](https://github.com/Deivu/Kongou/tree/master/ConfigurationTemplates) then drag them beside the index.js in your working directory
+> Fill in the [Configuration Files](https://github.com/Deivu/Kongou/tree/master/ConfigurationTemplates) then drag them beside the index.ts in your working directory

 > Do `npm i` in your working directory